dusktreader/flask-praetorian/docs/comparison.rst

 The `flask-jwt <https://github.com/mattupstate/flask-jwt>`_ extension was one of the original jwt based flask security extensions.
-It was a mostly fully featured securtiy package, and it was highly opinionated.
+It was a mostly fully featured security package, and it was highly opinionated.
 This was the package that the precursor to flask-praetorian sought to use.
 However functionality was limited, and while a solution to one particular issue was being pursued, it became apparent that flask-jwt had been abandoned.